seleniumbase/SeleniumBase/help_docs/uc_mode.md

 <img src="https://seleniumbase.github.io/other/turnstile_click.jpg" title="SeleniumBase" width="440">

 If running on a Linux server, `uc_gui_handle_captcha()` might not be good enough.
 Switch to `uc_gui_click_captcha()` to be more stealthy.
 Note that these methods auto-detect between CF Turnstile and Google reCAPTCHA.

+Sometimes you need to add `incognito=True` with `uc=True` to maximize your anti-detection abilities.
+(Some websites can detect you if you don't do that.)

 👤 Here's an example <b>where the CAPTCHA appears after submitting a form</b>: